mehradi-github/e2e-cypress/README.md

 # E2E testing (Cypress)
-[Cypress](https://docs.cypress.io/guides/getting-started/installing-cypress) is a purely JavaScript-based front-end testing tool built for the modern web
+[Cypress](https://docs.cypress.io/guides/getting-started/installing-cypress) is a purely JavaScript-based front-end testing tool built for the modern web.
+This is modified and more lightweight version of original [ngx-admin](https://github.com/akveo/ngx-admin) to practice UI Automation with Cypress.
 - [E2E testing (Cypress)](#e2e-testing-cypress)
   - [Installing and opening Cypress](#installing-and-opening-cypress)
 ## Installing and opening Cypress